 As the World Heritage Site Nomination documentation progresses a number of elements will benefit from input from, and consultation with, the local communities, landowners and businesses.
 We will aim to conduct online and, hopefully face to face events to get your input.
 Once we have details of these events they will be publicised here, and through our social media channels.

 A number of consultation events were undertaken for the previous stage of the Flow Country World Heritage Site Project.
-A brief summary of these is provided below.

 Gail Ross MSP attends our Wick drop-in event

 We held 15 drop-in events at locations across Caithness and Sutherland through May and June 2019.
 We were really pleased to speak to just under 200 people at these events – thank you very much to everyone who came out to see us.